Under the new proposal, companies will be forced them to reveal where they make profits and where they pay tax

 This announcement is another excellent example of the EU showing its value and an amazing step forward in the fight against tax avoidance and evasion.

-By opening their books up to the public, we can hold large organisations to account— praising those who play by the rules, and demanding that action is taken against those who don’t.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+By opening their books up to the public, we can hold large organisations to account— praising those who play by the rules, and demanding that action is taken against those who don’t.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.